arctop/android-sdk/Arctop-Stream.md

 ### Connect to server

-The Neuos Central app provides its IP / Port on the SDK Stream page, your client will need to connect to that address.
+The Arctop app provides its IP / Port on the SDK Stream page, your client will need to connect to that address.
 The server also publishes itself on the LAN as a service by the name of *NeuosService* and the protocol *_http._tcp*.

 ### Send authentication request